aws-samples/aws-cdk-mediaservices-refarch/README.md

 <a name="introduction"></a>
 ## Introduction
-The aim of this project is to provide a broader understanding of the media services as well as how to implement them to build media supply chain, media infrastructure and media application workflow
+The aim of this project is to provide a broader understanding of the media services as well as how to implement them to build media supply chain, media infrastructure and media application workflow.
 <a name="services"></a>
 ## Services
 This project will provide you with deployment samples for the following AWS services: